dummy-team/dummy-wordpress/README.md

 ```

-To fully use the wp-dummy-twig some recipes are available in the [wiki](wiki) and in [Timber documentation](https://github.com/jarednova/timber/wiki)
+To fully use the Dummy Wordpress some recipes are available in the [wiki](wiki) and in [Timber documentation](https://github.com/jarednova/timber/wiki)

 # Keep in touch
 If you find any caveats using it or have suggestions to improve the tool we gladly accept [Pull Requests](https://github.com/dummy-team/wp-dummy-twig/tree/master/CONTRIBUTING.md#submitting-a-pull-request) and [issues](https://github.com/dummy-team/wp-dummy-twig/issues).